From SFT to RL: Demystifying the Post-Training Pipeline for LLM-based Vulnerability Detection: Experimental Evaluation and Results

 \subsection{RQ8: How does model assessment shift across multiple evaluation granularities?}

 In this subsection, we conduct a cross-granularity analysis of 400 randomly selected Qwen3-4B completions to investigate how model assessment shifts as evaluation criteria are refined.
-We examine three granularities: detection-level binary comparison, prediction-level CWE match, and reasoning-level root-cause alignment.
+We examine three granularities: detection-level binary comparison, prediction-level CWE match, and reasoning-level root-cause judgment.

-As illustrated in Figure~\ref{fig:pov_sankey}, while the model correctly identified 138 vulnerabilities at the detection level, 88.4\% of these are mislabeled at the prediction level, indicating that detection-level binary metrics significantly overestimate performance.
-Furthermore, among the 16 correct CWE predictions, 56.3\% relies on root-cause explanations unrelated to the ground truth.
+As illustrated in Figure~\ref{fig:pov_sankey}, while the model correctly identified 138 vulnerabilities at the binary-label level, 88.4\% of these are mislabeled at the CWE level, indicating that detection-level binary comparison significantly overestimate performance.
+Furthermore, among the 16 correct CWE predictions, 56.3\% relies on the reasoning-level root-cause analyses unrelated to the ground truth.
 Conversely, our analysis reveals that prediction-level evaluation is often biased: 6.6\% of predictions with mismatched CWE types actually identify the correct root cause, suggesting that ambiguous CWE matching is an imperfect proxy for reliable evaluation.
 These findings uncover that detection- and prediction-level evaluations systematically inflate or bias reported performance.
 Accurate VD assessment necessitates reasoning-level evaluation to confirm that the model genuinely comprehends the vulnerability.
 This level of granularity is also essential for RL training to prevent models from being rewarded for flawed reasoning that guesses a correct label.